Tencent/rapidjson/doc/tutorial.md

 This tutorial shows the basics of DOM tree query and manipulation.
 There are several important concepts in RapidJSON:

-1. [Streams](stream.md) are channels for reading/writing JSON, which can be a in-memory string, or file stream, etc. Uesr can also create their streams.
+1. [Streams](stream.md) are channels for reading/writing JSON, which can be a in-memory string, or file stream, etc. User can also create their streams.
 2. [Encoding](encoding.md) defines which character set is used in streams and memory.
 RapidJSON also provide Unicode conversion/validation internally.
 3. [DOM](dom.md)'s basics are already covered in this tutorial.
-Uncover more advanced features such as insitu-parsing, other parsing options and advanced usages.
+Uncover more advanced features such as *in situ* parsing, other parsing options and advanced usages.
 4. [SAX](sax.md) is the foundation of parsing/generating facility in RapidJSON.
 Learn how to use `Reader`/`Writer` to implement even faster applications.
 Also try `PrettyWriter` to format the JSON.
-5. [Performance](performance.md) shows some in-house and thirdparty benchmarks.
+5. [Performance](performance.md) shows some in-house and third-party benchmarks.
 6. [Implementation](implementation.md) describes some internal designs and techniques of RapidJSON.

 You may also refer to the FAQ, API documentation, examples and unit tests.